 I started DaniWeb back in 2002 while I was pursuing a computer science degree as a means for computer science students to learn and gain help from each other.
 I fell in love with Internet marketing, and I went into it full-time immediately after graduation.

 Keep in mind that, no matter how hard you try, you can NEVER appease everybody all the time!!
-Keep track of analytics usage and monitor how people are interacting and using your site, and tweak and improve based on analytics … Otherwise, you’ll end up with 100 feature requests, you’ll implement them all to appease everybody, and no one — not even the feature requesters — will use any of them.
+Keep track of analytics usage and monitor how people are interacting and using your site.
+Tweak and improve based on analytics … Otherwise, you’ll end up with 100 feature requests, you’ll implement them all to appease everybody, and no one — not even the feature requesters — will use any of them.
 Instead, just add features based on evaluating current usage and making informed projections.

-Ok, now you have everything you need to start a forum in 2019.
+Ok, now you have everything you need to start a forum in 2021.
 I’ve detailed every step along the ride.

-Do you have a forum or do you want to set up one?
-Let us know in the comments form below.
+Do you have a forum, or do you want to set up one?